AlexiaChen/awesome-stars/README.md

 - [xorbitsai/inference](https://github.com/xorbitsai/inference) – Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
 - [apple/ml-fastvit](https://github.com/apple/ml-fastvit) – This repository contains the official implementation of the research paper, "FastViT: A Fast Hybrid Vision Transformer using Structural Reparameterization" ICCV 2023
 - [spandanb/learndb-py](https://github.com/spandanb/learndb-py) – Learn database internals by implementing it from scratch.
-- [llSourcell/DoctorGPT](https://github.com/llSourcell/DoctorGPT) – DoctorGPT is an LLM that can pass the US Medical Licensing Exam.
+- [llSourcell/Doctor-Dignity](https://github.com/llSourcell/Doctor-Dignity) – Doctor Dignity is an LLM that can pass the US Medical Licensing Exam.
 It works offline, it's cross-platform, & your health data stays private.
+- [langgenius/dify](https://github.com/langgenius/dify) – One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [cupy/cupy](https://github.com/cupy/cupy) – NumPy & SciPy for GPU
 - [rbonghi/jetson_stats](https://github.com/rbonghi/jetson_stats) – 📊 Simple package for monitoring and control your NVIDIA Jetson [Orin, Xavier, Nano, TX] series
 - [petercunha/Pine](https://github.com/petercunha/Pine) – :evergreen_tree: Aimbot powered by real-time object detection with neural networks, GPU accelerated with Nvidia.
 Optimized for use with CS:GO.